Click to watch the video

-There is an important distinction between when you delete data from your Android device versus when you permanently delete the data.
+There is an important difference between when you delete data from your Android device versus when you secure delete the data.
 When you delete private data or private apps from your phone, they’re still in your free space until that part of your storage is overwritten by something else.
 Seeing as you don’t know when that will happen, you can ensure that this isn’t recovered by someone else by shredding the free space.
+(If you want to wipe free space on your Android device right now, it’s even easier.)

 Shredding the free space is a way to permanently delete the data on Android and is often done by people before they dispose of their phone.
 Of course, you may have reasons of your own for wanting to permanently delete data or apps you consider private, even if you aren’t planning on replacing your phone.
 So, when you want to wipe the private data on your phone without doing a factory reset, this is the way to do it.